 It drives me mad that Anthem had so much promise and potential and it’s been thrown out of the door kicking and screaming, with the promise of a greater experience coming down the line yet encouraged to buy it now because reasons.
 I don’t understand how this is considered acceptable from Bioware of all companies, who we know are truly excellent developers.

-How they’ve managed to make essentially an Iron Man simulator set in Pandora feel tedious is a mathematical mystery that I’ll never find the answer to.
+How they’ve managed to make an Iron Man simulator set in Pandora feel tedious is a mathematical mystery I’ll never find the answer to.

 Anthem is available now on PC, PS4 (reviewed on PS4 Pro) and Xbox One